 For more ideas on partnerships, check out these tips on partner marketing event strategy.

-Although this PCMA conference was not a part of a roadshow, there’s something to be said about the efforts they made to include a speaker who that was a hometown favorite.
-Keep in mind that even Hollywood actors can have a soft spot for their hometown.
-Reach out to all people who you think would be most relevant to your event content, even if you think it’ll be a long shot.
+Keep in mind that athletes, actors, and celebrities can have a soft spot for their hometown or home state.
+Reach out to all the people who you think would be most relevant to your event content, even if you think it’ll be a long shot.
 If you don’t even ask, you’ll never know how they’ll respond.

 A great example of an event build-up content is Salesforce’s “Road to Dreamforce” video series that explores the different ways attendees can make the most out of their Dreamforce experience.
 The videos range from topics that will be covered during the conference to the range of sessions that will be held.
 Remember that a build-up series can be blog posts, email campaigns, or live video streams as well.
 Be creative not only in your content but with the medium you choose as well.

-Take advantage of all social media channels and conduct campaigns across all platforms to ensure maximum exposure.
+Take advantage of all social media channels and promote your event on Twitter, LinkedIn, or Facebook using various campaigns across platforms to ensure maximum exposure.
 Make sure that you and your team decide on a consistent hashtag to use for each post, creating a unified campaign feel.

 Because social media’s strength lies in its shareability, make sure to create collateral that is easily shareable for others.
 This requires extra effort being put into the design elements of your social media campaigns.

-Below is a great example of a piece of collateral that features Bizzabo’s Co-founder and CMO.
+Below is a great example of a shareable collateral from the Experience This! event in Seattle:

 Use shareable and aesthetically pleasing images such as these for social media campaigns in order to increase potential for virality.